Broken toe: Reduction

+Stabilization and protection

 Fractures of the smaller toes are commonly treated by buddy taping (see image).
 Padding is used between the toes to keep the space dry and the toes aligned comfortably.
 If the toes are less comfortable when buddy-taped, the buddy tape should be removed.
+Taping is not recommended for those with diabetes or peripheral arterial disease.

+It is also helpful for shoes to be stiff-soled (to protect the toe from bending), low at the heel (even a <2cm heel can increase pressure on the forefoot by over 20%), and wide.
+Most shoes, especially women's shoes, have a toe box which is more than a centimeter too tight; the width of the foot should be measured standing, with weight on it.
+Comfortable shoes are recommended; tight, pointy shoes are undesirable.
+If the top of the shoe is making the broken toe more painful, it is should be changed for something that won't, like open-toe sandals or old sneakers with the toe cut away.

-Stiff-soled shoes that protect the toe from bending are also helpful.
-Fractures with less than 2mm displacement and less than 25% of the area of the joint surface on the broken part are generally also be treated with buddy taping and stiff shoes; the evidence on this treatment is not extensive.
+Somewhat more serious fractures which affect a joint, but with less than 2mm displacement and less than 25% of the area of the joint surface on the broken part, are generally also be treated with buddy taping and suitable shoes; the evidence on this treatment is not extensive.

 Fractures with displacement at the break, including rotation, can often be reduced (re-aligned) by a family doctor.
 Some broken toes may need to be put in casts, especially if the fracture is unstable (it won't stay reduced on its own).
 If more than 25% of the area of the joint surface was on the broken-loose part, or the break had to be reduced, follow-up X-rays are done 7–10 days afterwards.

-Fractures of the big toe are treated with a short-leg walking boot, or a short-leg walking cast with a sole that protrudes beyond the big toe.
+Fractures of the big toe are treated with a short-leg orthopedic walking boot, or a short-leg walking cast with a sole that protrudes beyond the big toe.
 These are worn for 2–3 weeks.
 Buddy taping and a rigid sole are then used for 3–4 weeks, if symptoms allow.
 At four weeks, range-of-motion exercises can start.
 If the joint was involved or the break had to be reduced, follow-up X-rays are done a week afterwards.

+Pain and swelling

+Activities which cause pain should be avoided, and resumed slowly as the toe heals.

 To reduce pain and swelling, rest, ice, elevation and over-the-counter pain medication are used.
 The toe is chilled with ice 20 minutes of every hour for the first waking day, and 2-3 times a day afterwards.
 Ice is not put directly on the skin.